-DATE August 31, 2022 ТО San Mateo Planning Commission FROM Joanna Jansen and Carey Stone, PlaceWorks SUBJECT Summary of Community Engagement and Public Input on the Draft Policies and Actions
+DATE September 19, 2022 ТО San Mateo Planning Commission FROM Joanna Jansen and Carey Stone, PlaceWorks SUBJECT Summary of Community Engagement and Public Input on the Draft Policies and Actions

-This memorandum summarizes the community input received on the draft policies and actions as of August 31, 2022.
+This memorandum summarizes the community input received on the draft policies and actions as of September 19, 2022.
 Table 1 summarizes the past and planned outreach events.
 The purpose of the outreach events is to spread the word about the draft policies and actions, answer questions, and collect feedback and reactions to the proposed policy language.
-This outreach summary will be updated after the final draft policies and actions outreach event to reflect all input received.